duglin/cf-docker/README.md

 Notes
 =====
-Dockfiles that do lots of work may have issues due to the amount of time it'll take for the Docker containers to be built.
-To help this along, it would be best if you pre-built them via `docker build` just so things are cached.
-Remember, this is just a PoC and if Cloud Foundry supports Docker in a first class way then this can be fixed.
+Dockfiles that do lots of work may have issues due to the amount of time it'll take for the Docker image to be built.
+You may need to either increase the CF staging timeout or pre-build the image via a `docker build` so things are cached.

 Your Cloud Foundry environment variables (including VCAP_SERVICES) should be available to your Docker containers.